We may earn a commission through product links on this page. But we only recommend stuff we love.

 Lottie wears an antler crown in Yellowhackets

 The “Doomcoming” episode of Yellowjackets lends itself SUPER well to a group costume!
 Gather your fellow cannibal queers and shop together for your bacchanal looks!
 Fall/winter is not the easiest time to find floral printed dresses, but you could hit up some thrift shops or sales sections to find clothing from last spring/summer.
 Online, you might be able to find some options, too.
 Or, if you are able to find something cheap enough that you don’t care about destroying it or already own a dress you were planning on getting rid of anyway, then you can really lean in a add rips and dirt stains (with costume makeup or makeup you already own) to make it look like you’ve been running and howling through the woods.
-Make your own flower crowns as a group activity or buy them premade from Etsy.
+Make your own flower crowns as a group activity or buy them premade from Etsy ($19+).

 Soccer Yellowjackets Halloween Costume

 A navy tee with yellow trimDon’t want to go the Spirit Halloween route but still want to make your own Yellowjackets-esque soccer costume?
 Easy!
-Couple a customizable sports shirt with an iron-on patch.
-Or get a plain navy t-shirt from Michael’s craft store and iron on the patch along with yellow iron-on numbers and letters spelling out Yellowjackets, your name, or a character’s name.
+Couple a customizable sports shirt with a team sticker.
+Or get a plain navy t-shirt from Michael’s add yellow iron-on numbers and letters spelling out Yellowjackets, your name, or a character’s name.
 Buying with a group?
 You can buy these navy shirts with yellow trim in bulk.
-There are a lot of patch options on Etsy to easily customize a uniform.
-Hit up the sales rack at Dick’s for navy athletic shorts (or get these $15 mesh shorts from Target) and wear athletic socks and sneakers that you perhaps already own!
-If you want to splurge, it looks like there are some unofficial Yellowjackets lettermans available on Etsy for around $50.
+Hit up the sales rack at Dick’s Sporting Goods for navy athletic shorts (or get these $14 mesh shorts from Target) and wear athletic socks and sneakers that you perhaps already own!
 Youth soccer balls — while maybe not regulation size — are cheaper and good enough for a costume.
 Or maybe you can borrow a soccer ball from the soccer gay in your life.
+Or maybe you ARE the soccer gay in your life and own a lot of these things already.
 Throw some yellow ribbons in your hair like some of the Yellowjackets did at the pep rally before their lives went sideways.
-On that note, to spice up this group costume, you COULD still apply fake blood.
-Why not?
-Get creative.
-I’m delighted by the mere thought of a bunch of queers dressed like cannibalistic soccer players.
-Warms my heart.

 Before you go!
-Autostraddle runs on the reader support of our A+ Members.
-If this article meant something to you today — if it informed you or made you smile or feel seen, will you consider joining A+ and supporting the people who make this indie queer media site possible?
+Autostraddle runs on the reader support of our AF+ Members.
+If this article meant something to you today — if it informed you or made you smile or feel seen, will you consider joining AF and supporting the people who make this queer media site possible?

-Join A+!
+Join AF+!

 Kayla Kumari Upadhyaya